 French Polynesia is known to have a rich artistic culture and the Marquesas Islands group is no exception.
 The main island of Nuku Hiva houses some ancient, as well as modern, structures associated with a Polynesian culture that includes the famous tiki and even a moai statue.
 Everywhere you go on Nuku Hiva you can see large stone structures unlike anywhere else in French Polynesia.
-The lush vegetation in the valleys hides ancient sites which offer stunning views.
+The lush vegetation in the valleys hides ancient sites that offer stunning views.
 These deep jungle sites give a glimpse into a civilization that once was.
 Follow me as I show you what my experience in Nuku Hiva was like as I explored the island’s largest archeological site, Tohua Koueva.

 Marquesas Islands Stone Statues – Tu’Hiva